 For those of you who didn’t go to China, it’s a bit hard to grasp.
 Because every day you are able to use Google, Facebook and Twitter.
 You can share your (worthless?) opinion with your friends and even with the whole world.
 Isn’t it fun to argue with flat-earthers, creationists and other conspiracists?
 Priceless.

 But in China, internet users can’t search on Google.
 They can’t watch lolcats videos on Youtube.
 And users in China cannot access Facebook, Twitter and thousands of other websites.
 There’s a parallel universe online for Chinese people.
 An internet made of government-approved websites.
 Your Chinese friends want to look for Peking duck recipes?
 They go to Baidu.
 If they want to watch propaganda videos, they connect to Youku.
 And if they want to stalk their friends on a social network, they sign up on Renren.
+Beginning to see now why you need to look up the best VPN for China 2019 and best VPN for China free?

 Some of our favourite websites offer a local version for Chinese customers.
 The app is functioning.
 But users are not allowed to share data with the international community.
+This is why we need the best VPN for China iPhone and best VPN for iPhone in China.

 The Chinese government has a good command over the content of the internet.
 It really is Big Brother watching you.
 Or maybe big brothers… Because there are over two million people working in the Internet Police.
 Their mission is to minimize cyber crimes.
 But they spend most of their time censoring content that goes against the rules.
 Every year, during the sessions of the People’s Representative Congress, countless websites and servers are shut down.